natscale/react-calendar/README.md

 A no dependencies, `lightweight` and feature-rich ⚡ calendar component for react.

 > Note - The library is still under active development so the API might change before the first stable release.
-We do not recommend to use it in production.
+We do not recommend to use it in production yet.

 [See Online Demo](https://natscale.github.io/react-calendar/)

-> The demo page above is just a test page to be able to share the development progress with other people while it's in the beta phase.
+> The link above is a test page to be able to share the development progress with other people while it's in the beta phase.
 We are working on an official website for it.

 ## :books: Table of Contents